Lucas-GCamargo/Lucas-GCamargo/README.md

 I am a **Technical Analyst specialising in Artificial Intelligence, Data Analytics, and Cybersecurity Operations**.

-With a degree in Marketing and Sales and over **15 years of commercial strategy experience**, I bring a business-first perspective to every technical system I build.
-Earlier in my career, I served as **Regional Manager of São Paulo State, Brazil** — leading teams and supervisors executing high-stakes marketing operations for global enterprise brands including **Coca-Cola, Visa, Sony, Johnnie Walker, and Havaianas**.
+With a degree in Marketing and over **15 years of marketing strategy experience**, I bring a business-first perspective to every technical system I build.
+Earlier in my career, I served as **Regional Manager** — leading teams and supervisors executing high-stakes marketing operations for global enterprise brands including **Coca-Cola, Visa, Sony, Johnnie Walker, and Havaianas**.

 My transition into technology was a natural evolution of my work in digital business and data-driven marketing.
 Driving that transition through web development and online marketing exposed the raw mechanics of the modern economy.
 That experience made one thing clear: **modern organisations increasingly depend on advanced analytics, AI systems, and secure digital infrastructure.** I responded by upskilling — deeply — across the three disciplines that define modern technical execution.